 The same is valid for invoicing, of course, and today's digital platforms allow companies to send invoices and accept payments faster than ever before.

-A purchase requisition is a form filled out by an employee within your organization to request the purchase of goods or services on behalf of the organization.
+A purchase requisition is a form filled out by an employee within your organization to request the purchase of goods or services required on behalf of the organization.

 A purchase order is an external-facing document, sent to vendors or outside parties as part of the process of purchasing the requested and approved good or service.

-Purchase order vs sales order: What is the difference?
+Purchase order vs sales order

 A purchase order bears a lot in common with a sales order, though the two forms are used for slightly different purposes.